garg-ankush/garg-ankush/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on [PromptSlam] and [Acta].
+- 🔭 I’m currently working on [PromptSlam](https://promptslam.com) and [Acta](https://acta.fyi)
-- 🌱 I’m currently thinking about how AI can help with Climate change.
+- 🌱 I’m currently thinking about how AI can help to bring Societal and Climate change
-- 📫 How to reach me: https://www.linkedin.com/in/garg-ankush/
+- 📫 How to reach me: [LinkedIn] (https://www.linkedin.com/in/garg-ankush/) or [Email](github@ankushgarg.com)